Sotatek-NamCan/MLOPs--airflow-bentoML/README.md

 ## Overview
 This repository wraps an Apache Airflow deployment (CeleryExecutor + Redis + Postgres) that orchestrates a containerised ML pipeline.
 The DAG at `dags/data/dynamic.py` runs three DockerOperator tasks:

-1. **ingest_dataset** – downloads the requested dataset from object storage, caches it under `/srv/pipeline/data/object_storage_cache`, and returns the local file path.
+1. **ingest_dataset** – downloads the requested dataset from object storage, applies any ingestion overrides, and writes the staged dataset to an S3 URI for downstream steps.
-2. **train_model** – reads the cached dataset, trains the configured model, and logs metrics/artifacts to MLflow.
+2. **train_model** – pulls the staged dataset from S3, trains the configured model, and logs metrics/artifacts to MLflow.
-3. **save_results** – computes and uploads the final artifact location.
+3. **save_results** – copies the trained model from its run-specific S3 prefix into the final destination requested by the user.

 Each task runs inside the `ml_pipeline_worker` image built from `containers/ml_pipeline_worker`.
-The project directory (including `.env`, data, and scripts) is mounted at `/srv/pipeline` in every task container so artifacts can be shared between steps.
+Intermediate files move exclusively through S3 (no shared volume between containers).

 ## End-to-End Bring-Up (Airflow + MLflow + BentoML)
 Follow the sequence below when you want to stand up the complete lab stack on a fresh machine.